 Marketers and recruiters have a lot in common.
 I could argue that they’re 2 sides of the same coin.
 Both industries are people-centric, right?
 You know, we pique our audiences’ interest, build a funnel (a close relative of a talent pipeline), form a connection, and guide the most qualified individuals to a particular goal, like a placement, purchase, partnership, or email capture.

-Recruiters don’t have to be expert marketers to leverage effective marketing strategies.
+Recruiters don’t have to be expert marketers to leverage effective marketing tactics.
 In fact, some recruiters already do and they might not realize it.
 If you’re not one of them, let me give you a quick and dirty rundown to help you become a marketing-driven recruiter.

 Analyze metrics The past predicts the future.